 This topic contains the following sections:

-After you open Visual Studio, you can identify the three basic parts of the IDE: tool windows, menus and toolbars, and the main window space.
+After you open Visual Studio, you can see the three basic parts of the IDE: tool windows, menus and toolbars, and the main window space.
 Tool windows are docked on the left and right sides of the app window, with Quick Launch, the menu bar, and the standard toolbar at the top.
 The center of the application window contains the Start Page.
 When you open a solution or project, editors and designers appear in this space.
-When you develop an app, you’ll spend most of your time in this central area.

 When you create an app in Visual Studio, you first create a project and a solution.
 For this example, you’ll create a Windows console app.